-To engage reverse, with the vehicle stationary wait 3 seconds after depressing the clutch pedal and then press the release button on the selector lever and engage the gear.
+To engage reverse, with the vehicle stationary press the release button on the selector lever and engage the gear.

 If the gear does not engage, set the lever to neutral, release the clutch pedal and depress again; then repeat gear selection.